Step by step

 The short version

 Get a firm quote, hand the car over to a yard that uses the proper Authorised Treatment Facility route, take the money by bank transfer, and make sure you end up with a Certificate of Destruction.
 That last document is the one that actually closes the car off your name.
-Everything else, the DVLA notification, the tax refund, is handled for you in the background.
+Everything else, the DVLA notification and your road-tax refund, is handled for you in the background.

 From decision to done